-In order to comply with the current mandate regarding social distancing and for safety of riders and drivers, the policies below have been extended until further notice.
+In order to comply with the current mandate regarding masks and for safety of riders and drivers, the policies below have been extended until further notice.

 WRTA will continue to suspend enforcement of the WRTA fare policy.
 This policy will continue to be reviewed to determine the need for continued implementation.